Please join us at The Rose

 The Rose has a public bar, open before, during and after most performances.
 This is a valuable service for our patrons and generates much-needed funds to help run the Theatre.

-All of the bar staff are volunteers - some are regulars who enjoy the social aspects of the work.
+We employ a bar manager who is on duty for virtually all of the performances at the theatre.
+He ia assisted by volunteers- some are regulars who enjoy the social aspects of the work.
 Others enjoy an occasional stint pulling a pint or two.
 It can be great fun helping to run your "local" for a while!

 Marketing, Advertising and Accounts